ronsm/MScR-Project/README.md

 The best performing model will be saved within the root directory of the module as `best_model.h5`.
 This file is required by the sofware in the `Deployment` directory to make predictions.
 Place the `best_model.h5` file into the `Deployment/models` directory - again, overwriting a previous model if need be.

 See the README inside this module's directory for information on how to setup and use it.

+## Deployment

+The software inside the `Deployment` directory is intended for use once the training phase has ended.
+It contains two pieces of software: a Data Collector Module that is designed to run continuously to gather fixed-size windows of data, and a control module that orchestrates the entire activity prediction process.

+See the README inside this module's directory for information on how to setup and use it.